3M Lawsuit Attorneys

 Is the Military Earplug Lawsuit Going on Right Now?

 There is currently pending litigation in both state and federal courts regarding 3M's defective earplugs.
+The multidistrict litigation (“MDL”) is a collection of product liability actions regarding whether 3M was negligent in its design, testing, and labeling of the earplugs.
 Military veterans have alleged in their lawsuits that 3M not only supplied military members with defective earplugs but also failed to warn of the defect.

 What's the Next Step I Should Take?

 According to the U.S. Department of Veterans Affairs, tinnitus affects at least one in ten American adults and is the top disability among military veterans.
-If you were involved in active military conflict activities during the years listed above, you need to get your hearing testing.
+If you were involved in active military conflict activities during the years listed above and used the 3M Combat Arms Earplugs, you need to get your hearing testing.
 Hearing loss can happen even when you suffered no apparent injuries during your years of service.

 Your tinnitus and hearing loss may not have been caused by a single exposure, like a bomb blast.
 You could also have developing hearing problems after long-term exposure, such as being stationed in an engine room or on an aircraft carrier's decks.
 That is why it's crucial to check on your hearing loss if you haven't already sought medical testing.
 Aearo and 3M knew they were letting military members wear defective earplugs; it's time to hold them accountable.